tmoreton/trckfi/outstatic/content/posts/reduce-holiday-financial-stress.md

 They loved the idea.
 And instead of buying something that might add clutter and stress, we all had a fancy dinner and enjoyed each other’s company instead.

 If you have someone in your life that you dread shopping for, try suggesting an experience instead.
 You can go bowling, attend a cooking class or just go to the movies.
+This can reduce the holiday financial stress you feel this season.

 ## 2\.
 Bring up your money worries early